vele616/monorepo/packages/jobboard/website/content/jobs/senior-analyst-saas-data-journalist-chartmogul-KRWNX.md

 ## What we’re looking for:

-*   You have the industryknowledge, skills andintelligence required to do truly originalwork that stands outin the crowded space of 'SaaS content marketing'.
+*   You have the industry knowledge, skills and intelligence required to do truly original work that stands out in the crowded space of 'SaaS content marketing'.
 *   You have worked in the software/technology industry for at least 5 years.
 *   You are comfortable forming and expressing original opinions, backed up by your high levelcompetence and industry knowledge.
 *   You can write perfect English.